Depression Therapy in Ventura, CA

 Depression is treatable.
 In the thick of it, it may feel hopeless.
 But there is hope and getting better is possible.

-There are many coping skills for depression but a very important one is making sure you are doing the basics- eating, sleeping, moving, getting sunlight.
+There are many coping skills for depression but it’s important to make sure you are doing the basics- eating, sleeping, moving, getting sunlight.
 Even if you are having a hard day, make sure to get dressed and get out of bed.
 While this can feel hard at first, pushing yourself will often support you in feeling a little bit better.

 Another important coping skill for depression is self compassion.
 Basically, self compassion is talking to yourself like you’d talk to a good friend- with kindness.
 The three core components of self compassion are: self-kindness, mindfulness, and common humanity.
 Kristin Neff, Ph.D. has a lot of great resources on her website https://self-compassion.org.

 Additionally, looking at the depression as a “part” of you and not all of you can help.
 In depression treatment, understanding the concepts of “parts” can be very supportive and healing.
-For example, maybe the depression is protecting you somehow, or it’s an old pattern from childhood that is still running the show.
-For more info on parts work watch THIS.
+For example, maybe the depression is protecting you by keeping you numb or checked out.
+Or, it could be an old coping mechanism from childhood that is still running the show.
+For more info on Internal Family Systems (IFS) and parts work watch THIS.

 Overall, while coping skills are important, in depression therapy in Ventura, the goal is not just to cope… but to feel better.